thycotic/privman-docs/policy-events/bp-event-discovery.md

 Following this process will naturally clean up the results from Event Discovery.

+Refer to [Discovery](../admin/config/discovery/index.md) in the Admin menu section.

 ### Never Disable Event Discovery

 Event Discovery is not a short process.
 It’s an integral part of Privilege Manager.
 Once Event Discovery is enabled, it is never disabled.